-The Lumotec IQ Cyo T Senso Plus has gotten an upgrade!
-The new version is called Lumotec IQ Premium Cyo T Senso Plus, and has a much wider beam, improved near-field road illumination with a more even distribution of light from near to far on the road, and a revised switch.
+The Lumotec IQ Cyo headlights have gotten an upgrade!
+The two new versions are called Lumotec IQ Premium Cyo, and have a much wider beam, improved near-field road illumination with a more even distribution of light from near to far on the road, and revised switches.
 I have ridden my bike with the new optics (a prototype) and I'm very impressed.
 On our narrow back roads here in Hillsborough, the original IQ optics didn't give me much light off to the side of the road.
 That never really bothered me as the illumination of the road itself was so good.
 But now that I'm riding with the new optics, I'd hate to go back.

 I should say that when riding through the center of town, which has overhead street lights, there's no significant difference.
 But as soon as I get on those back roads, I feel more confident, particularly on fast descents.
-This headlight is amazing.
+These headlights are amazing.

 The IQ Premium beam is not quite as wide as the Luxos beam, and is perhaps not quite as good on a very fast descent, but it's awfully close, for a lot less money.

 I'm stocking both versions of the IQ Premium CYO; the version with Daytime Running Lights (Licht 24), IQ Premium CYO T Senso Plus, and the less expensive version without Licht 24, IQ Premium CYO Senso Plus.
 Both versions have a 2 position switch.
 Off & Senso.